Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 16.54.06 UTC
+- WIB: Jumat, 20 Februari 2026 17.53.06 UTC
-- WITA: Jumat, 20 Februari 2026 17.54.06 UTC
+- WITA: Jumat, 20 Februari 2026 18.53.06 UTC
-- WIT: Jumat, 20 Februari 2026 18.54.06 UTC
+- WIT: Jumat, 20 Februari 2026 19.53.06 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: motivational
+Kategori: nature